-Regardless of the VR being enabled or not, the ISL6307B overvoltage protection (OVP) circuit will be active after its POR.
+Regardless of the VR being enabled or not, the ISL6326B overvoltage protection (OVP) circuit will be active after its POR.
 The OVP thresholds are different under different operation conditions.
-When VR is not enabled and before the 2nd soft-start, the OVP threshold is 1.275V.
-Once the controller detects a valid VID input, the OVP trip point will be changed to the VID voltage plus 175mV.
+When VR is not enabled and during the soft-start intervals TD1, TD2 and TD3, the OVP threshold is 1.275V.
+Once the controller detects valid VID input, the OVP trip point will be changed to DAC plus 175mV.

-Two actions are taken by the ISL6307B to protect the microprocessor load when an overvoltage condition occurs.
+Two actions are taken by the ISL6326B to protect the microprocessor load when an overvoltage condition occurs.

-At the inception of an overvoltage event, all PWM outputs are commanded low instantly (less than 20ns) until the voltage at VDIFF falls below 0.4V.
-This causes the Intersil drivers to turn on the lower MOSFETs and pull the output voltage below a level that might cause damage to the load.
-The PWM outputs remain low until VDIFF falls below 0.4V, and then PWM signals enter a high-impedance state.
+At the inception of an overvoltage event, all PWM outputs are commanded low instantly (less than 20ns).
+This causes the Intersil drivers to turn on the lower MOSFETs and pull the output voltage below a level to avoid damaging the load.
+When the VDIFF voltage falls below the DAC plus 75mV, PWM signals enter a high-impedance state.
 The Intersil drivers respond to the high-impedance input by turning off both upper and lower MOSFETs.
-If the overvoltage condition reoccurs, the ISL6307B will again command the lower MOSFETs to turn on.
-The ISL6307B will continue to protect the load in this fashion as long as the overvoltage condition recurs.
+If the overvoltage condition reoccurs, the ISL6326B will again command the lower intersil

+MOSFETs to turn on.
+The ISL6326B will continue to protect the load in this fashion as long as the overvoltage condition occurs.

-Once an overvoltage condition is detected, normal PWM operation ceases until the ISL6307B is reset.
-Cycling the voltage on EN_PWR, EN_VTT or VCC below the PORfalling threshold will reset the controller.
+Once an overvoltage condition is detected, normal PWM operation ceases until the ISL6326B is reset.
+Cycling the voltage on EN\PWR, EN\VTT or VCC below the PORfalling threshold will reset the controller.
 Cycling the VID codes will not reset the controller.